Revealing emergent human-like conceptual representations from language prediction: Introduction

-To address these questions, we investigated the emergence of human-like conceptual representations from language prediction in LLMs.
+To address these questions, we investigated conceptual representations emerging from language prediction in LLMs.
 Our approach unfolded in three stages.
-First, we examined LLMs' capacities to derive conceptual representations, focusing on the definitional and structured properties of human concepts.
-We leveraged LLMs' in-context learning ability and guided them to infer concepts from descriptions with a few contextual demonstrations (Fig.~\ref{fig:concept}).
-The models' outputs offered a behavioural lens to evaluate the derived representations.
-We explored the organization of these representations by analysing how their relational structures varied across different contextual demonstrations.
-Second, we assessed how well the LLM-derived representational structures align with psychological measures and investigated whether they capture rich, context-dependent human knowledge.
-These questions were tested by leveraging computations over the representations to predict human behavioural judgments.
-Finally, we mapped the LLM-derived conceptual representations to neural activity patterns in the human brain and analysed their biological plausibility.
-Our experiments spanned thousands of naturalistic object concepts and beyond~\citep{hebart_things-data_2023}, providing a comprehensive analysis of LLMs' conceptual representations.
-The findings reveal that language prediction can give rise to human-like conceptual representations and organization in LLMs.
-These representations integrated many valued aspects of previous accounts, combining the definitional and structural focus of symbolism with the continuity and graded nature of connectionist models.
-This work underscores the profound connection between language and human conceptual structures and demonstrates that LLM-derived conceptual representations offer a promising foundation for understanding human concepts.
+First, we examined LLMs' capacities to form and organize conceptual representations, focusing on the definitional and structured properties of human concepts.
+We guided LLMs to derive concepts from descriptions with a few contextual demonstrations (Fig.~\ref{fig:concept}).
+The models' outputs offered a behavioral lens to evaluate the derived representations.
+We then explored the organization of these representations by analyzing how their relational structure varied across contexts, and further examined how this structure related to model performance on a range of language understanding and reasoning tasks.
+Second, we assessed the extent to which the LLM-derived representational structure aligns with psychological measures and captures rich, context-dependent human knowledge.
+These properties were tested by using computations over the representations to predict human behavioral judgments.
+Finally, we examined the biological plausibility of these representations by mapping them to neural activity patterns in the human brain.
+Our experiments spanned thousands of naturalistic object concepts~\citep{hebart_things-data_2023} and beyond, providing a comprehensive analysis of LLMs' conceptual representations.
+The findings reveal that language prediction alone can give rise to human-like conceptual representations in LLMs.
+These representations are structured in a way that integrates critical aspects of human concepts, combining the definitional and structural focus of symbolism with the continuity and graded nature of connectionist models.
+Alignment with this structure reliably predicts model performance across diverse tasks.
+Collectively, this work underscores the profound connection between language and human conceptual structure, and provides a simple, generalizable framework for deriving conceptual representations from LLMs as a reusable resource, opening new pathways for exploring the nature of human concepts.